hwuerz/moodle-assignsubmission_changes/README.md

    git clone https://github.com/hwuerz/moodle-assignsubmission_changes.git mod/assign/submission/changes
    ```
 3. Browse to Site Administration -> Notifications and allow the database upgrades to execute
 4. After installation define your admin settings to customize the plugin behaviour.
+See the chapter *Features* of this document for more information.

 Tests
 ------